 HDInsight cluster version 3.2 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.2.

 HDInsight cluster version 3.1 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.1.7.
-HDInsight 3.1 clusters created before 11/7/2014 were based on the Hortonworks Data Platform 2.1.1.
+HDInsight 3.1 clusters created before November, 7, 2014, are based on Hortonworks Data Platform 2.1.1.

-- HDInsight cluster version 3.0 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.0.
+HDInsight cluster version 3.0 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.0.

 HDInsight cluster version 2.1 uses a Hadoop distribution that is based on Hortonworks Data Platform 1.3.

 HDInsight cluster version 1.6 uses a Hadoop distribution that is based on Hortonworks Data Platform 1.1.